Welcome Health Care Practitioners

 you access to additional pages on the website that are not available to the

 general public.
 We believe you will find all the answers you need about PMA license on the website but if you need assistance you are welcome to email or give our staff a callQ.

 What is the purpose of the PMA?

 A. Put very simply; the

-PMA's mission is to restore and protect the Almighty's safe natural health care concepts as the ecclesiastical pursuit it is, and to assure natural health services are offered professionally and ethically, placing protection of our members and the general public foremost, to protect and advocate for our providers that wish to offer these services and to assure access for those seeking these services.
+PMA's mission is to restore and protect the Almighty's safe natural health care concepts as the ecclesiastical pursuit it is, to assure bible based natural health services are offered professionally and ethically placing protection of our members and the general public foremost, to protect providers that wish to offer these services and to assure access for those seeking the Almighty's natural health care.
 See our Constitution.

 A. The idea for the PMA came about in the 90's and original launch was early 2000's.
-Our current overseer and President, Eric Carter came to the PMA in 2007 bringing a wealth of experience that has propelled the PMA to steady and predictable growth since.
-To date the PMA has never been promoted in an outside medium yet 2012 saw an unprecedented surge in new member applications and it looks like 2013 is going to far exceed that.
+Our current overseer and President, Eric Carter came to the PMA in 2007 bringing a wealth of legal, business and health care experience that has propelled the PMA to steady and predictable growth.
+Today the PMA membership encompasses all U.S. states, Canada and many other countries.